 Talent [R]evolution

-Fiber in MENA: What lies ahead?
+Fibre in MENA: What lies ahead?

 Reading Time: 2 minutes

 The importance of broadband connectivity, especially in the wake of the COVID-19 pandemic, cannot be overstated.
-Governments worldwide recognize the social and economic benefits of investing in high-quality broadband networks.
+Governments worldwide recognise the social and economic benefits of investing in high-quality broadband networks.
 To foster future innovation and socio-economic growth, broadband operators must continue investing in their networks.
 Governments and regulators play a pivotal role in facilitating such investments by implementing favorable legislation and regulations and providing necessary funding where market forces fall short.

 No comments yet